firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 ### How to check the status of a sync query

-The queries running on an engine are available via the [engine_running_queries](../../sql_reference/information-schema/engine-running-queries.md) view.
+The queries running on an engine are available in the [engine_running_queries]({% link sql_reference/information-schema/engine-running-queries.md %}) view.

 ### Query cancelation

-A running query can be cancelled using the [cancel](../../sql_reference/commands/queries/cancel.md) statement as follows:
+A running synchronous query can be cancelled using the [cancel]({% link sql_reference/commands/queries/cancel.md %}) statement as follows:

 ```sql
 CANCEL QUERY '<query_id>';
 ```

-Use the query ID retrieved from the `engine_running_queries` view to cancel a specific query.
+Use the query ID retrieved from the [engine_running_queries]({% link sql_reference/information-schema/engine-running-queries.md %}) view to cancel a specific query.